sheefanaaz123/KIIT-UNIVERSITY/README.md

 I am currently pursuing B.Tech from Kalinga Institute of Industrial Technology Bhubaneswar, in computer science and systems engineering.
 This repository is a cumulation of all my codes/subject work that has been taught in my college.
 (2021-2025)

+# Getting Started
+To access the subject materials, navigate to the respective subject folder and explore the contents within each folder.
+The codes and subject work are organized in a logical manner to facilitate easy referencing and understanding.

+# Prerequisites
+To make the best use of the materials in this repository, it is recommended to have a basic understanding of the subjects and prerequisites specific to each course.
+Refer to the subject descriptions or consult your college curriculum for more details on the required background knowledge.

+# Contributions
+Contributions to this repository are currently not accepted as it primarily serves as a personal collection of my college codes and subject work.
+However, feel free to explore the materials and use them for your own learning purposes.

+If you find any errors or have suggestions for improvements, please create an issue in the respective subject folder, and I will do my best to address it.

+# License
+The content in this repository is for personal use only and may not be redistributed or used for any commercial purposes without permission.

+# Acknowledgments
+I would like to express my gratitude to the professors and educators who have taught the subjects included in this repository.
+Their knowledge and guidance have been invaluable in shaping my understanding of the subject matter.